pippinbarr/cart253/topics/extras/sounds.md

 ### Preparing the sound

-Let's say you have an sound file called `bark.wav`.
+Let's say you have a sound file called `bark.wav`.
 First, you:

 1. Check that `bark.wav` isn't like 100MB.
 Remember that people are experiencing your work in their browser, they don't want to download GIGANTIC FILES
-2. Put `bark.wav` in the `assets/images` folder of your project
+2. Put `bark.wav` in the `assets/sounds` folder of your project where it belongs

 ### Loading and playing the sound

 Now the image is in your project you can load it.
 The simplest approach here is to use `preload()` in your project to load the sound *into a variable*.
-That's right, a variable can contain an sound.
+That's right, a variable can contain a sound.

 ```javascript
 // We need a variable to store our sound in so we can use it later